Reach Out Today

 What is Suboxone?

 Suboxone is an oral medication designed for MAT and medication maintenance for opioid use disorder.
 It combines two active ingredients: buprenorphine and naloxone (Narcan).
-It’s primarily used in the treatment of opioid addiction.
+As an opioid medication, it’s primarily used in the treatment of opioid addiction.

 Naloxone, when injected, will rapidly induce opioid withdrawal symptoms.
 These symptoms are highly unpleasant, and include things like vomiting and insomnia.

 Buprenorphine, meanwhile, is a partial opioid agonist.
+In contrast, methadone and similar drugs are considered full agonist opioids.
 It produces effects such as euphoria or slowed breathing but to a much lesser extent than methadone.
 Buprenorphine’s opioid effects increase with each dose until at moderate doses they level off, even with further dose increases.
 This “ceiling effect” lowers the risk of misuse, dependency, and side effects.

 This combination makes Suboxone much less susceptible to abuse and dependence.
 However, no drug is risk-free.